Installing Marlin (VSCode)

 Working with the build window is a little bit better than shown in Installing Marlin with PlatformIO.

-- It can be scrolled via the mouse scroll wheel or with the scroll bar.
+- The console can be scrolled via the mouse scroll wheel or with the scroll bar.

 - Text can be highlighted and copied to the clipboard.